WIPACrepo/radiospline/README.md

 - GSL, cfitsio, and BLAS libraries

-  On the WIPAC cluster, these are available in the CVMFS I3_PORTS area and will be detected by the build process if you have sourced the CVMFS setup.sh file, by adding this to your `.bash_profile` (or similar):
+  On the WIPAC cluster, these are available in the CVMFS area and will be detected by the build process if you have sourced the CVMFS setup.sh file, by adding this to your `.bash_profile` (or similar):

       eval `/cvmfs/icecube.opensciencegrid.org/py2-v2/setup.sh`

+   You will also need to help cmake find the libraries, by setting this environment variable:

+      $ export CFITSIOROOT=${SROOT}

   On MacOS X, these can be installed using the Homebrew tool (http://brew.sh):

       brew tap homebrew/science
       brew install gsl openblas cfitsio cmake

 Building
 --------